adamtilson/ense271/lab-4/lab-doc.md

 ![Animation Settings](res/6-animation-settings.png)

-Once an animation is set, if you wire up another link, it will copy the same settings.
+Once an animation is set, if you wire up another link, it will copy the same animation settings.
 Use this to link up the hamburger menus on the other pages...

 ![Wired to hamburger](res/8-wired-to-hamburger.png)